dixls/check-out-this-song/proposal.md

         * logged in user is then taken to their feed with users that they follow
         * navigation is shown for their own profile, making a new post, maybe one other destination?
 * This site is 'more than CRUD' because it allows users to interact with the information, and in effect the other users on the service.

+## Minimum Viable Product

+For this project to be viable the minimum necessary features include:

+* A form to accept a request to post a song
+* an interface with an API to resolve the user request into a song
+* an interface to find playable media for that song, OR a way to link to playable media